ArtPoon/slides/markdown/mbi3100-mapping.md

 # FM Index

 * Ferragina and Manzini (2000) showed that the BWT provides a highly compact index for a string T.
-  * FM index for the human genome required only about 1.3 GB of RAM.
+  * FM index for the human genome (~3B nt) required only about 1.3 GB of RAM.
-* Resembles the functionality of a trie:
+* An FM index retains the functionality of a trie:
   * Count the number of occurrences of substring S.
   * Locate these occurrences in the original string.
 * First implemented for NGS in [bowtie](https://bowtie-bio.sourceforge.net/index.shtml) ([Langmead et al. 2009](https://link.springer.com/article/10.1186/Gb-2009-10-3-R25)) and [BWA](https://github.com/lh3/bwa) ([Li and Durbin, 2009](https://academic.oup.com/bioinformatics/article/25/14/1754/225615)).